Kovarthan3010/Banking-Application/README.md

 # Banking-Application
 Java based design problem .
 It is a banking application that performs some actions such as account login, gift card, purchase etc...

-# Banking-Application
-Java based design problem .
-It is a banking application that performs some actions such as account login, gift card, purchase etc...

 # Question
 The bank has initially three customers.There were  around eight modules .
 1.Account Login